McCollum v. Board of Education: Dissent

 The lone dissenting justice, Stanley Forman Reed, objected to the breadth of the majority's interpretation of the Establishment Clause and stated that an incidental support of religion should have been permissible with a more narrow reading of the First Amendment.

 Subsequent developments

-The Supreme Court's ruling remanded the case to the Illinois high court for relief consistent with the federal ruling.
+The Supreme Court remanded the case to the Illinois high court for relief consistent with the federal ruling.

-The high court revisited the issue of religious instruction in Zorach v.
+The Court revisited the issue of religious instruction in Zorach v.
 Clauson in 1952.
-The 6 to 3 ruling in the later case held that a New York program allowing religious education during the school day was permissible, because it did not use public school facilities or public funds.
+Its 6-3 ruling held that a New York State program allowing religious education during the school day was permissible because it did not use public school facilities or public funds.